How Edge IP Binding works

 Edge IP Binding set up

-Once Edge IP Binding has been provisioned for your use, you generate property configurations in Property Manager and enable Edge IP Binding for a supported product (for example, Adaptive Media Delivery), and apply your end-user facing (vanity) hostname.
-This hostname and Edge IP Binding are used to generate a unique Edge IP Binding-enabled edge hostname that is associated with up to 20 unique Anycast IP addresses.
+Once Edge IP Binding has been provisioned for your use, you create a property in Property Manager for a supported product, for example Adaptive Media Delivery.
+You enable Edge IP Binding while configuring the property hostname.
+This generates a unique Edge IP Binding-enabled edge hostname that gets assigned up to 20 unique Anycast IP addresses.

 The Edge IP Binding request flow